About the Foundation

 2021

-PenFed Foundation launched the Afghan Rescue and Resettlement Program to support Veterans and Afghan families who are resettling in the United States post-Afghanistan withdrawal.
+The PenFed Foundation launched the Afghan Rescue and Resettlement Program to support Veterans and Afghan families who are resettling in the United States post-Afghanistan withdrawal.

 Watch Video